missionpinball/mpf-docs/docs/about/index.md

 ran the whole project from 2017-2022, and Quinn Capen who did a lot of the Media Controller and wrote the custom sound engine.

-MPF has been used in hundreds of pinball machine projects (mostly homebrew, though a few commercial machines run it.)
-See the [Projects page](../projects/index.md) for a partial list of projects running MPF, and add yours if it's not there!
+MPF has been used in hundreds of pinball machine showcase (mostly homebrew, though a few commercial machines run it.)
+See the [showcase page](../showcase/index.md) for a partial list of projects running MPF, and add yours if it's not there!

 MPF is currently fairly stable, as much of the "hard work" is done.
 The most